US intelligence finding shows China surging equipment sales to Russia to help war effort in Ukraine

 While China has not provided direct lethal military support for Russia, it has backed it diplomatically in blaming the West for provoking Russian President Vladimir Putin's decision to launch the war and refrained from calling it an invasion in deference to the Kremlin.

+“The normal trade between China and Russia should not be interfered or restricted," said Liu Pengyu, spokesman of the Chinese Embassy in Washington.
+“We urge the U.S. side to refrain from disparaging and scapegoating the normal relationship between China and Russia.”

-Xi met in Beijing on Tuesday with Russian Foreign Minister Sergey Lavrov, who heaped praise on Xi's leadership.
+Xi met in Beijing with Russian Foreign Minister Sergey Lavrov, who heaped praise on Xi's leadership.

 Russia’s growing economic and diplomatic isolation has made it increasingly reliant on China, its former rival for leadership of the Communist bloc during the Cold War.